How Much Does Liability Car Insurance Cost?

 Check Lender Requirements if You're Financing

-If you're financing a vehicle, liability insurance on a financed car may not satisfy your lender's requirements — lenders typically require comprehensive and collision in addition to liability.
-Drivers looking for the most affordable option can compare cheapest liability-only car insurance providers side by side.
-To understand what a full policy covers compared to a bare minimum, see our guide to full coverage car insurance and the average cost of car insurance for a national benchmark.
+If you're financing a vehicle, liability insurance on a financed car may not satisfy your lender's requirements.
+Lenders typically require comprehensive and collision in addition to liability.
+See full coverage car insurance for what that adds.

 Cheapest Liability Car Insurance Companies